 It turns out that coffee can strengthen willpower and self-control, especially when you're exhausted.

 It is not wise to make an important decision when you are tired.
-You may end up compromising your values, or undertake new projects at inappropriate times.
-Even worse, you may even succumbing to the pressure of negotiations.
+You may end up compromising your values or undertake new projects at inappropriate times.
+Even worse, you may even succumb to the pressure of negotiations.

 However, drinking coffee ahead of time can help you hold off and make better decisions.
 It's a good thing to keep in mind if you've had a busy day and still have important decisions to make.